 Why do Big Brown bats hibernate in attics?

-If your see signs of bat activity in your attic, you should strongly consider a bat exclusion.
-Once bats begin their hibernation, they will remain inside your attic until spring.
+If you have signs of bat activity in your attic, then you need to have a bat exclusion completed.
+Time is of the essence.
+Once the bats begin their hibernation, then they will be inside the attic until Spring.